snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/plugins/performance-navigation-timing/index.md

 <ReleaseBadge/>
 ```

 Adds Performance Navigation Timing context entities to your Snowplow tracking.
+By default all its metrics are relative to the page load rather than absolute time stamps, making it easy to analyze and aggregate.
 To learn more about the properties tracked, you can visit the [specification](https://www.w3.org/TR/navigation-timing-2/) or MDN [documentation site](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming).

 The following diagram shows the ResourceTiming and PerformanceNavigationTiming properties and how they connect to the navigation of the page main document.